 The electronic factors influencing the organic reactions includes the electromeric effect, the inductive effect, resonance effects, hyperconjugation, etc. All these factors relate to the organic molecules, in a diverse manner.
 Most of the biological molecules consist of a combination of these six elements: carbon, nitrogen, hydrogen, oxygen, sulfur, phosphorus.
 Yet, they do not prevent the organic compounds from taking on the diverse properties of their chemical reactivity and physical characteristics.

 The organic molecules also exhibit the property of resonance or mesomerism.
-In organic chemistry, the factor called resonance or Mesomerism describes the delocalized electrons within the certain molecules where one single Lewis structure does not expresses the bonds.
-An ion or molecule with these delocalized electrons can be represented by contributing several structures which are called as resonance structures.
+In organic chemistry, the factor called resonance or Mesomerism describes the delocalized electrons within the certain molecules where one single Lewis structure does not express the bonds.
+An ion or molecule with these delocalized electrons can be represented by contributing several structures which are called resonance structures.

-Resonance Effect or Mesomeric effect In Chemistry
+Resonance Effect Or Mesomeric Effect In Chemistry

 The concept of resonance effect tells about the polarity induced in a molecule by the reaction between a lone pair of electron and a pi bond.
 It also occurs by the interaction of 2 pi bonds in the adjacent atoms.
 Resonance in simple is the molecules with multiple Lewis structures.
 Resonance in chemistry helps in understanding the stability of a compound along with the energy states.

-Definition– The resonance effect can be defined as a chemical phenomenon which is observed in the characteristic compounds having double bonds in the organic compounds.
+Definition – The resonance effect can be defined as a chemical phenomenon which is observed in the characteristic compounds having double bonds in the organic compounds.
 The organic compounds contain these double bonds in the structures and usually have the overlapping of the p-orbitals on the two adjacent sides of carbon atoms.

-Types of Resonance Effects
+Types Of Resonance Effects

 There are two types of Resonance effects namely positive resonance effect and negative resonance effect.